 How to Convert a Website into Mobile App

 1. Determine if you need a mobile app.

 If you've got this far, chances are you're moving towards app development.
 However, we should note that not every website requires a mobile app.
-If your website is already responsive and performs well on mobile, you may not need an app to improve your customer experience.
-In that case, a mobile app just may be extra work that might not pay off if more people prefer your website over your mobile app.
+If your website is already mobile-friendly, you may not need an app to improve your customer experience.
+In that case, a mobile app just may be extra work that might not pay off if more users simply prefer your website.

 Here are some questions you can ask yourself to see if a mobile app makes sense for your business.
 The more "no's" you have, the more likely it is your company would benefit from having a mobile app.

 - Can I easily make my website mobile-friendly?

 - Can my website do everything that my app does?

 - Are most customers visiting my site on a desktop browser?

 - Does my website rank well on search engines?